c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Inside the Player sprites are used in different places:

-- Animation of the casette wheels: one sprite for each wheel
+- Animation of the cassette wheels: one sprite for each wheel
-- Pointer: 2 sprites "overlayed"
+- Pointer: 2 overlaid sprites
 - Power button: 1 sprite
 - Counter for songs: 1 sprite
-- Fix "artifacs" of the bitmap: 2 sprites
+- Fix "artifacts" of the bitmap: 2 sprites

 In total 8 sprites are used, so there is no need to multiplex the sprites.